South African Class 7 4-8-0

-The South African Railways Class 7 4-8-0 of 1892 was a steam locomotive from the pre-Union era in the Cape of Good Hope.
+The South African Railways Class 7 4-8-0 of 1892 is a steam locomotive from the pre-Union era in the Cape of Good Hope.

 In 1892, the Cape Government Railways placed six 7th Class steam locomotives with a 4-8-0 Mastodon type wheel arrangement in service and, until 1893, another 32 were acquired.
 They were initially placed in service on the Midland System, but were later distributed between the Midland and Eastern Systems.
 The locomotives were renumbered in 1912, when they were assimilated into the South African Railways, but retained their Class 7 classification.